gmarkv10/Xylem/Archetype/README.md

 This is open source software being worked on by Gabe Markarian for Independent Study work being done at UMass Amherst in association with Prof. Rick Harper

 In this archetype edition, a useful skeleton is provided in the hopes of making future versions of Xylem easier to understand and replicate.
-Most methods and variable are left blank, this version stands as simply a way to grasp one possible working control flow but additions and modifications are encouraged.
+Most methods and variables are left blank, additions and modifications are encouraged.

 ##ASSUMPTIONS ABOUT DEVELOPING FROM ARCHETYPE